erikhyrkas/snakes/training_data/llama-stories_3.md

 Henry's curiosity got the better of him; what lay at the bottom of these stairs?
 He peered into the depths, his heart pounding in his chest.
 It was then he remembered the letter: "Look again."

 Taking a deep breath, Henry began his descent into the unknown, his cane leading the way.<end>
-Prompt: Describe a woman's strange and unsettling experience after discovering an ancient tunnel hidden beneath her village of Ravenswood, where she uncovers secrets that blur the lines between reality and madness.<start>The villagers of Ravenswood had grown accustomed to my presence, or rather, my absence.
+Describe a woman's strange and unsettling experience after discovering an ancient tunnel hidden beneath her village of Ravenswood, where she uncovers secrets that blur the lines between reality and madness.<start>The villagers of Ravenswood had grown accustomed to my presence, or rather, my absence.
 As a widow, I'd grown used to living alone, tending to my small cottage on the outskirts of the village.
 My days blended together in a haze of routine: wake with the sun, tend to the garden, and spend the evenings sitting by the fire, watching the world go by.

 It was on one such evening that I stumbled upon it.
 The rain had been relentless for weeks, turning the once-clear stream that ran through the village into a murky, swollen torrent.
 As I walked along its banks, trying to catch some semblance of my usual peace and quiet, I noticed something peculiar.
 A section of the stream seemed to... shift.
 Like ripples on water, but not water at all.